 The Scheme's objective in managing risk is the creation and protection of members.
-Risk is inherent in the Scheme's activities but it is managed through a process of ongoing identification, measurement and monitoring, subject to risk limits and other controls.
+Risk is inherent in the Scheme's activities, but it is managed through a process of ongoing identification, measurement and monitoring, subject to risk limits and other controls.
 The process of risk management is critical to the Scheme's continuing profitability.
-The Scheme is exposed to market risk (which includes interest rate risk and price risk), credit risk and liquidity risk arising from the financial instruments it holds or issues.